 “My fellow Americans, ask not what your country can do for you, ask what you can do for your country.” – John F. Kennedy

 Just about three decades before President Kennedy delivered that famous quote, three American Legion members from Illinois were living his vision.
-In June, 1935 Hayes Kennedy, Harrold L. Card and Matthew J. Murphy convened the very first Boys State at the State Fairgrounds in Springfield.
+In June, 1935 Hayes Kennedy, Harold L. Card and Matthew J. Murphy convened the very first Boys State at the State Fairgrounds in Springfield.

 About two hundred boys from across Illinois attended the camp designed to give young men an opportunity to learn the operation of American government on the local, state, and national levels.
 Their learn by doing approach had the boys create a mythical “51st State” (or in 1935, actually a mythical 49th State).